 Each crew member at the Cle Elum facility received at least one training opportunity in the past year.
-Opportunities ranged from Fish Health and Fish Culture Conference training, to attending conferences or seminars in; Human Side of Management, Effective Writing Seminars, Supervisory training and recognizing alcohol and drug abuse in the work place and OSHA compliance training, cross training at various hatcheries in Prosser, collecting sockeye for spawning in Canada, attending Yakama Nation employee training sessions, and on-the-job training such as feed ordering, calculating therapeutic treatments for juvenile and adult salmon and all that comes with maintaining and operation of the hatchery.
+Opportunities ranged participating in Cold Water Disease training, to attending conferences or seminars in; Construction Contracting, Future of Our Salmon, Supervisory training and recognizing alcohol and drug abuse in the work place and OSHA compliance training, cross training at various Prosser, Klickitat, and Wells Hatcheries, attending Yakama Nation employee training sessions, and on-the-job training such as feed ordering, calculating therapeutic treatments for juvenile and adult salmon and all that comes with maintaining and operation of the hatchery.
+In June 2014 Vernon Bogar III received cross training in seining and tagging Fall Chinook in White Bluff area of the Columbia River.

 Safety inspections were performed on an annual basis.
 All facility fire extinguishers were tested by a qualified technician from ABC Fire Control Inc. Simplex Inc. tested all smoke and fire alarms for the CESRF.
 In May 2013 Quinn James replaced DJ Brownlee as CESRF safety officer.
 Four safety meetings were held during the contract period.
 Safety meetings consisted of recognizing unsafe conditions in the work place, getting staff properly fitted with safety masks used when treating with formalin, and watching safety videos pertaining the work environment.
+Cle Elum staffers Charles Strom, Daniel Brownlee, Andrew Lewis and Vernon Bogar III attended a CPR course sponsored by the Cle Elum Fire Department.
+They now are updated through December 2015.
+In November 2013 Indian Health Service from the Toppenish office traveled to Cle Elum to administer flu shots for Cle Elum and marking/tagging staff.